hazelcast/hazelcast-wm/README.md

 - `cookie-path`: Path of the session ID cookie.
 Its default value is based on the context path of the incoming request.
 - `cookie-secure`: Specifies whether the cookie only be sent using a secure protocol.
 Its default value is false.
 - `cookie-http-only`: Specifies whether the attribute `HttpOnly` cab be set on cookie.
 Its default value is false.
-- `debug`: If set to true, the debugging feature is enabled.
-Its default value is false.
 - `config-location`: Location of Hazelcast configuration.
 It can be specified as a servlet resource, classpath resource or as a URL.
 Its default value is `hazelcast-default.xml` or `hazelcast.xml` in the classpath.
 - `instance-name`: Name of an existing Hazelcast instance, if you want to use it.
 Its default value is null.
 - `use-client`: Specifies whether you want to connect to an existing cluster as a client.
 Its default value is false.